Bachelor of Engineering in Civil Engineering

 Students in the CE program earn a Bachelor of Engineering in Civil Engineering degree.
 Graduates are prepared for advanced studies at the master's and doctoral levels in engineering, or for employment in the engineering profession.

-The CE program offers the atmosphere of a small school in maintaining close contact between faculty and students.
-Faculty members serve as academic advisors and are engaged in all phases of instruction from freshman to graduation.
-All of the facilities of the CE program are located within Moser Hall.
-The program maintains laboratories for strength of materials, concrete testing, soil mechanics, surveying, environmental engineering, and fluid mechanics – all in Moser Hall.
-A wide variety of equipment is available these laboratories to support both teaching and research activities.
+The CE program offers the atmosphere of a small school in maintaining a close contact between faculty and students.
+Faculty members and staff serve as academic advisors and are engaged in all phases of instruction from freshman to graduation.
+All facilities of the CE program are located within Moser Hall.
+The program maintains laboratories for strength of materials, concrete testing, soil mechanics, surveying, environmental engineering, and fluid mechanics.
+A wide variety of equipment is available in these laboratories to support both teaching and research activities.

-The YSU undergraduate program in Civil Engineering has been accredited by the Engineering Accreditation Commission (EAC) of ABET, http://www.abet.org.
+The YSU undergraduate program in Civil Engineering has been accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the commission's General Criteria and Program Criteria for Civil and Similarly Named Engineering Programs.

 Civil Engineering Faculty